pytorch/pytorch/functorch/README.md

 ## Install

 There are two ways to install functorch:
-1. functorch main
+1. functorch from source
-2. functorch preview with PyTorch 1.10
+2. functorch beta (compatible with PyTorch 1.11)

-We recommend installing the functorch main development branch for the latest and greatest.
-This requires an installation of the latest PyTorch nightly.

-If you're looking for an older version of functorch that works with a stable version of PyTorch (1.10), please install the functorch preview.
-On the roadmap is more stable releases of functorch with future versions of PyTorch.
+We recommend trying out the functorch beta first.

-### Installing functorch main
+### Installing functorch from source

 <details><summary>Click to expand</summary>
 <p>